kubernetes/kubernetes/docs/kubectl.md

-      --log_flush_frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace=: namespace for the context entry in .kubeconfig -s, --server="": The address of the Kubernetes API server --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
+      --log_flush_frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
+  -s, --server="": The address of the Kubernetes API server
+      --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
-      --user=: user for the context entry in .kubeconfig --v=0: log level for V logs
+      --user="": The name of the kubeconfig user to use --v=0: log level for V logs
       --validate=false: If true, use a schema to validate the input before sending it --vmodule=: comma-separated list of pattern=N settings for file-filtered logging